ynput/ayon-documentation/website/docs/artist_hosts_unreal.md

 Cameras and Layouts follow the same structures, so when loading one of the two, you will get the same hierarchy.
 If you load one of them first, the whole hierarchy will be generated.
 If you load the other one later, and the hierarchy was already generated, the new asset will be added to the existing hierarchy.

-In the main folder of the layout (or the episode folder, in case of an episodic project), you will find the master level and the master level sequence and the folders for all the scenes in the episodes.
+In the main folder of the layout (or the episode folder, in case of an episodic project), you will find the *master level* and the *master level sequence* and the folders for all the scenes in the episodes.
 AYON is then flexible to accomodate any kind of project structure, and each layer will have its own level sequence.
 Finally, each shot will have again their own level sequence, and their own level.

+#### Adding environment or lighting to the master level

 After opening the master level, open the *Levels* window (from the menu **Windows → Levels**), and you will see the list of the levels of each shot of the episode for which a layout has been loaded.

 ![Unreal Level List](assets/unreal_level_list.png)

 Here you will be able to add any other level that you need to the master level.
 For example, you can add the environment level to the master level, so that it is always loaded when you open the master level, or any level that contains the lighting.

+To add a level to the master level:

+- Open the *Levels* window from the menu  **Windows → Levels**.
+- Click on the **Levels** menu in the top right corner of the window.
+- Click **Add Existing...**.
+- Select the level you want to add to the master level.

 ![Unreal Add Level](assets/unreal_add_level.png)